hobz-/NflConfidencePool/README.md

 seemed like an unfair ask of the manager.
 So, I put together this app to help automate the process.

+A demo for anyone to use can be found [here](https://nfl-confidence-app.firebaseapp.com/).

 # Tools Used

 The bulk of the app is built in React, with a single script built to run using